Donji Kukuruzari: Demographics

+Politics

+Minority councils and representatives

+Directly elected minority councils and representatives are tasked with consulting tasks for the local or regional authorities in which they are advocating for minority rights and interests, integration into public life and participation in the management of local affairs.
+At the 2023 Croatian national minorities councils and representatives elections Serbs of Croatia fulfilled legal requirements to elect 10 members minority council of the Municipality of Donji Kukuruzari.

+In November 2023, the Government of the Republic of Croatia decided to declare an end to mandatory bilingualism in Donji Kukuruzari on the basis of the 2021 census, which showed the Serbian population fraction had fallen below the required one third, at 31.2%.

 Religion

 Serbian Orthodox Church of the Dormition of the Theotokos

 Serbian Orthodox Church of the Dormition of the Theotokos in Donji Kukuruzari was completed in 1838 while its iconostasis was painted in 1871 by painter Mihail Kutlija from Jasenovac.
 The church was devastated by the Ustashe regime during the World War II Genocide of Serbs in the Independent State of Croatia.
 The church's ring-bell was reconstructed just before the beginning of the Croatian War of Independence and it contained some of the icons originating from the nearby prominent Komogovina School of Orthodox art.